SuperOfficeDocs/data-access/docs/netserver/config/data.md

 ## Database

 Configuration values for database connectivity define the location and database-vendor-specific settings.
-Supported database servers include SQL Server and Oracle.
+Supported database servers include SQL Server and Oracle and the values will look slightly different depending on which vendor you use.

 | Name | Description | Default |
 |---|---|---|